 Measuring Bone Density

 Low bone density is the greatest risk factor for spine and hip fractures.
 The most common cause for loss of bone density is osteoporosis.
 The key to preventing osteoporosis is early detection, diagnosis and treatment.
-At the Peninsula Bone Density Centre, our state of the art bone densitometry equipment is designed to detect, diagnose and thereby enable treatment of osteoporosis.

 The association between low bone density and osteoporotic fracture is similar to the association between cholesterol and heart disease or blood pressure and stroke.
 Like cholesterol levels and blood pressure, bone density is a risk factor that can be changed.
 Low bone mass can be diagnosed, prevented and treated.
 This technology also provides an excellent tool for assessing the skeletal body fat changes during weight loss therapy, exercise programmes, in endocrine and growth disorders and has paediatric and sports medicine applications.